sebcun/slacksmith/README.md

 - The signing secret from your app's basic info page

 The in-app onboarding wizard walks through creating the app on api.slack.com and entering these values.
 Enable the event subscriptions and slash commands your flow actually uses.

+## AI Usage

+- Used claude web for debugging things I couldn't fix myself.
+- Used claude to create project json files for test runs.
+- Used claude for describing and some text on the app including how variables work